 While a roadmapping tool can’t change human nature, it can provide clear visibility into who’s doing what.
 Using milestones, any clear, hard deadlines can be set for specific dates, which leaves no question regarding expectations.
 This can help smooth the interpersonal dynamics that accompany cross-functional collaboration.

-Roadmapping software can provide a more visual look at how resources are deployed.
+Roadmapping software can provide a more visual look at how you’re deploying resources.
 You can quickly spot who’s double-booked as well as who might have some openings to pick up some slack.
-A glance can also indicate which team or individual is responsible for a given deliverable.
-This creates increased accountability and a clear escalation path and supports the change management process.
+A glance can also indicate which team or individual is responsible for a given deliverable for increased accountability, a clear escalation path, and supports the change management process.

 4. Roadmaps add context.

-When a large change management program is broken down into dozens of discrete tasks, it can be difficult to see the big picture.
+When a large change management program is broken down into dozens of discrete tasks, it cannot be easy to see the big picture.
 It’s not always clear WHY a given item needs to be done at a particular time… or even at all for that matter.

-Breaking plans down into specific streams based on key goals, objectives, or themes is a way to visually present the context for specific work items.
+Breaking plans down into specific streams based on key goals, objectives, or themes is a way to present the context for specific work items visually.
 Not only does this illustrate the connective relationships between each piece of the puzzle, but it also conveys the larger story of the initiative.

 For example, if an organization is trying to overhaul its sales process, there would be multiple themes for that undertaking.
 A “Systems” theme includes any work related to acquiring and standing up a new CRM and modifications to the accounts receivable and inventory solutions.
 Meanwhile, there could be a “Staffing” theme that includes talent evaluation, territory development, hiring, onboarding, and training.
 There might also be a “Marketing” theme that includes new messaging and positioning, a refresh of digital assets, and new collateral development and production.